Intef I: Tomb

 Intef's funerary complex was dug in a hill side at El-Tarif on the opposite bank of the Nile at Thebes and is known today as Saff el-Dawaba.
 The site of El-Tarif comprises three monumental royal tombs, known as saff tombs.
 Inscriptions found in one tomb indicate that it belonged to Wahankh Intef II, Intef I's successor.
 At the opposite, the Saff el-Dawaba is devoid of inscriptions but yielded the earliest type of pottery found at El-Tarif and, for this reason, is most often assigned to Intef I.

 The Saff el-Dawaba comprises a large 300 × 75 m sunken courtyard backed by a colonnade leading to a mortuary chapel carved into the hill and flanked by two chambers.
 The burial chamber of Intef I was dug beneath the mortuary chapel.
+Nowadays, the tomb lies beneath the constructions of a village.